LucianPopaLVP/Breast-Cancer-Classification---SVM/README.md

 # Machine-Learning-Practical-6-real-world-Aplications

 Machine Learning Practical: 6 real-world Aplications This repository contains the code from 6 practical real cases solved with Machine Learning.
-The contend is related with the course Machine Learning Practical: 6 Real-World Applications created / dictated by Kirill Eremenko, Hadelin de Ponteves, Dr. Ryan Ahmed, Ph.D., MBA, SuperDataScience Team and Rony Sulca.

 List of solved cases included in this this repo: